Bullets For Big Game Hunting

 Nosler

 Nosler pioneered a premium bullet design with a jacket that has an internal partition that completely separates the front part of the core from the rear part.
-The front of the bullet (roughly 60%) is designed for rapid expansion, while the shank of the bullet below the partition is not intended to expand at all.
+The front of the bullet (roughly 60%) is designed for rapid expansion, like a soft point, while the shank of the bullet below the partition is not intended to expand at all.
 The Nosler Partition bullet has proven to be the best of both worlds, combining quick expansion for good stopping power with deep penetration over a wide range of velocities.
 Partition bullets recovered from game animals typically retain about 65% of their original weight.
 The Nosler Partition is suitable for CXP2 and CXP3 class game at a wide range of velocities.

 Remington